EnflameTechnology/gcushare/README.md

 ## gcushare

-This repository contains Prometheus GCU-Exporter, which exposes Enflame GCU metrics.
+This repository contains gcushare, which allow you to:

+- Expose Enflame GCU Memory and GCU count on the node of your cluster;
+- Run Enflame GCU sharing enabled containers in your Kubernetes cluster.

 ### Building from Source